---

 Most self-serve AI tools are static.
 You configure them once and they stay that way.
 If something changes in your business -- new services, new coverage area, seasonal pricing -- the agent keeps doing what it was told at setup unless you go back and fix it manually.

 Dolfyn's daily human review catches these problems before they compound.
 Real people listen to calls every day and adjust the agent as things change.
-Every client that has ever come on board is still active.
-That consistency has nothing to do with contracts and everything to do with a system that keeps getting better rather than staying frozen at day one.
+That consistency comes from a system that keeps improving rather than staying frozen at day one.

 The cheapest plan is not always the lowest cost.
 When evaluating AI receptionist pricing, the right question is not which plan has the lowest monthly fee.
 It is which plan recovers the most calls at a cost that makes sense for your business.